FedSRD: Sparsify-Reconstruct-Decompose for Communication-Efficient Federated Large Language Models Fine-Tuning: Proposed Method

 This formulation reveals that the true contribution of an element in $\Delta B_i^t$ depends on the corresponding row in $A_i^{t-1}$, and likewise for $\Delta A_i^t$ and $B_i^t$.
 To formalize this, we therefore define importance score $I(\cdot)$ to measure an element's contribution to the final weight update by scaling its magnitude with the norm of the corresponding vector it interacts with in the other matrix:

 A higher importance score indicates a greater contribution to the final weight update.
-We explain the rationale behind in Appendix~\ref{sec:rationale_imp}.
-We then prune elements with the lowest scores, transmitting only the most important portion of the parameters.
+We then prune elements with the lowest scores.
+We explain the rationale behind and prove that pruning based on this score minimizes the upper bound of the weight update approximation error $\|\Delta W_i^t\|_F$ in Appendix~\ref{sec:rationale_imp}.

-Furthermore, recognizing that LoRA matrices in different layers play distinct roles~\cite{luo2025one}, we propose to adaptively assign a sparsity ratio $\rho$ to each matrix.
-The core intuition is to use the kurtosis of the importance score distribution reveals a layer's functional "prunability".
+Furthermore, recognizing that LoRA matrices in different layers play distinct roles~\cite{luo2025one}, we adaptively assign a sparsity ratio $\rho$ to each matrix.
+The core intuition is that the kurtosis of the importance score reveals a layer's functional "prunability".
 A high kurtosis (a leptokurtic, heavy-tailed distribution) signifies that importance is concentrated in a few parameters, justifying an aggressive sparsity ratio.
 Conversely, a low kurtosis (a platykurtic, flat distribution) implies that importance is diffused, necessitating a more conservative ratio.
 The layer-specific sparsity ratio is thus calculated as:

 where $\alpha$ is a hyperparameter.
 The sparsity ratios are truncated if they exceed a pre-set upper bound to ensure validity.
 We provide a detailed explanation and justification of this design in Appendix~\ref{sec:justification_eq7}.
 We use the adaptive sparsity ratios to prune $\Delta B_i^t$ and $\Delta A_i^t$: